 Spring 2026 Course Dates: April 10-25

-According to the 2025 Global Humanitarian Overview, humanitarian partners are appealing for over US$47 billion to assist nearly 190 million people facing life-threatening and urgent needs across 72 countries.
-These staggering numbers are fueled by drivers such as conflicts and political instability, climate change, disease outbreaks, poverty, and natural hazards.
-Together, these drivers have deepened pre-existing vulnerabilities, resulting in unprecedented need.
-They have also prompted humanitarians to address the accountability challenges and inequities deeply seated within the aid system.
+According to the 2025 Global Humanitarian Overview, humanitarian partners are seeking over $47 billion to assist nearly 190 million people facing life-threatening and urgent needs across 72 countries.
+These alarming figures are driven by various factors, including conflicts, political instability, climate change, disease outbreaks, poverty, and natural disasters.
+Additionally, a rise in nationalism is impacting multilateral cooperation, which is essential for the effective functioning of the humanitarian system.
+Together, these issues have exacerbated pre-existing vulnerabilities, leading to unprecedented levels of need.

 In their roles as staff of humanitarian response agencies charged with responding to a large-scale crisis, student participants will analyze a dynamic stream of assessment data, prioritize key humanitarian needs, and make critical decisions about the appropriate type and scale of needed interventions.
 Participants will also be introduced to the importance and mechanisms of international humanitarian coordination in assembling the response.